What are the requirements for this federal legislation?

 Taking the Tests

 Where can I take the tests?

-Teaching assistants can go to a WorkKeys Solutions Provider or ACT Center that offers the tests.
+Teaching assistants can go to a WorkKeys Solutions Provider that offers the tests.
 In addition, some one-stop career centers and local schools have been trained to offer the test.
 Ask your local school district for locations.
 A school can become a private testing site for PCTA.